Speed up OSM parsing with multiprocessing in Python Jump to heading

 Memory-Efficient Chunk Processing & Generator Pipelines Jump to heading

 Loading entire continental extracts into memory is unsustainable for production ETL.
 Instead, pipelines must leverage generator-based streaming that yields bounded feature arrays.
-When integrating with Parsing & Tag Normalization Workflows, chunk sizing should be dynamically calculated against available RSS rather than hardcoded.
-A safe baseline for pyrosm==0.6.2 or osmium==3.5.0 is 1,500 elements per chunk for dense urban extracts, scaling down to 500 for relation-heavy rural datasets.
+When integrating with Parsing & Tag Normalization Workflows, chunk sizing should be dynamically calculated against available RAM rather than hardcoded.
+A safe baseline for pyrosm or osmium is 50,000–200,000 elements per chunk, scaling down for relation-heavy rural datasets where each element resolves more node references.

 Implement a sliding window buffer that flushes to disk or downstream queues once chunk_size_mb > 128.
 This prevents multiprocessing from attempting to serialize multi-gigabyte payloads across IPC boundaries, which routinely triggers BrokenProcessPool exceptions on Linux kernels with restrictive vm.max_map_count settings.